 Transfer of the Copy Rights

 - The authors are expected to transfer the copyrights to JIRTE while submitting their studies.
 This transfer agreement comes into force after the acceptance of the manuscript for publication.
-The published material may not be used elsewhere without the permission of the publisher.

-- Authors planning to submit a manuscript to JIRTE are supposed to fill in “Copy Rights Transfer Agreement”.
-Then sign it with original signature, scan the signed form and send it back to JIRTE through email: email@example.com.
+- Authors planning to submit a manuscript to JIRTE are supposed to fill in the “Copy Rights Transfer Agreement”.
+Then sign it with the original signature, scan the signed form and send it back to JIRTE through email: email@example.com.

 Conflict of Interests

-- Financial relations might include the most easily defined conflicts of interests, which may inevitably influence the reliability of the journal as well as the authors in a negative way. , These conflicts may arise from various issues including inter-personal relationships, academic competition or intellectual approaches.
+- Financial relations might include the most easily defined conflicts of interests, which may inevitably influence the reliability of the journal as well as the authors in a negative way. , These conflicts may arise from various issues including inter-personal relationships, academic competition, or intellectual approaches.
 The authors may want to avoid from those sponsors, either commercial or non-profit ones, that may restrict access to all study data or propose to interfere the processes of data analysis, interpretation, manuscript preparation, publication and etc.

-- In order to prevent conflict of interests, the editors may try not to assign certain people as reviewers of certain manuscripts submitted by some certain authors The editor giving the final decision about a manuscript should ensure that she/he does not have a personal or financial relation with the relevant author(s).
+- In order to prevent conflict of interests, the editors may try not to assign certain people as reviewers of certain manuscripts submitted by certain authors The editor giving the final decision about a manuscript should ensure that she/he does not have a personal or financial relationship with the relevant author(s).